 Bird Control Legislation

-Put simply ALL wild birds, their eggs and nests are protected and should not be disturbed when in use, and in some cases at all times.
+Put simply, ALL wild birds, their eggs, and nests are protected by law and should not be disturbed when in use, and in some cases, protection applies at all times.
+At Rentokil Pest Control, all our methods for controlling nuisance birds strictly comply with this legislation.

 Contact Us